Philip Rieff

-Philip Rieff (December 15, 1922 – July 1, 2006) was an American sociologist and cultural critic, who taught sociology at the University of Pennsylvania from 1961 until 1992, and also, during the 1950s, at the University of Chicago.
+Philip Rieff (December 15, 1922 – July 1, 2006) was an American sociologist and cultural critic, best known for his early-career work on Sigmund Freud and later criticisms of modern culture.
+He taught sociology at the University of Pennsylvania from 1961 until 1992 after briefer positions at the University of Chicago, Brandeis University, and the University of California, Berkeley.
 He was the author of a number of books on Sigmund Freud and his legacy, including Freud: The Mind of the Moralist (1959) and The Triumph of the Therapeutic: Uses of Faith after Freud (1966).

-At the University of Chicago, he married his 17-year-old student Susan Sontag after 10 days of courtship in the 1950s.
+As a graduate instructor at the University of Chicago, he married his undergraduate student Susan Sontag after 10 days of courtship in 1950.
 The marriage lasted eight years.
 Sontag and Rieff had a son together, David Rieff, a writer and the editor of his mother's personal journals.

-Rieff's second wife and widow, Alison Douglas Knox, died December 12, 2011.
+Early life and education

+Philip Rieff was born on December 15, 1922 in Chicago, Illinois, the son of Lithuanian Jewish refugees.
+He attended the University of Chicago for both undergraduate and graduate study, earning a BA in 1946, an MA in 1947, and a PhD in political science in 1954.
+He first intended to be a sportswriter, specifically a baseball journalist, and his studies were interrupted for service in the US Army Air Force, where he was an attaché to an Air Force general.